PaulWang-Uchicago/MACS30123-Assignment-PaulWang/A1/README.md

 ### (3.a) GPU Computation of NDVI and CPU Comparison

-For this portion of the assignment, we compute the NDVI (Normalized Difference Vegetation Index) from **bands 4 and 5** of the provided Landsat scene.
+For this portion of the assignment, we compute the NDVI (Normalized Difference Vegetation Index) from **bands 4 and 5** of a provided Landsat scene.

 - **Code:**
   The GPU-based calculation is implemented in [q3a.py](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/q3a.py).

 - **Comparison with CPU:**
-  I measure and compare the execution time of the GPU version versus a CPU-only version for computing NDVI over the entire scene.
+  Execution times for the GPU version are compared against a CPU-only version for computing NDVI over the entire scene.

 - **Visualization:**
-  The resulting NDVI map is shown in [ndvi_gpu.png](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/ndvi_gpu.png), which closely matches the reference figure from the assignment prompt.
+  The resulting NDVI map is shown in [ndvi_gpu.png](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/ndvi_gpu.png), which closely matches the reference figure provided in the assignment prompt.

 ### (3.b) Timing Results and Execution Details

 - **Code and Output Files:**
-  - GPU timing and CPU timing results are both captured in the output file [Q3A.out](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/Q3A.out).
+  Both GPU and CPU timing results are captured in the output file [Q3A.out](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/Q3A.out).
+GPU NDVI computation time is **0.063545 seconds**, while
+  CPU NDVI computation time is **0.034748 seconds**.

-  - The SLURM job submission script is provided in [q3a.sh](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/q3a.sh).
+  The SLURM job submission script used is [q3a.sh](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/q3a.sh).

 - **Findings:**
-  The experiment shows a noticeable speedup when using the GPU implementation compared to the CPU.
-Detailed timing data, including GPU configuration, can be found in the output file.
+  For small data sizes, the GPU can be slower because the overhead, such as kernel launch and data transfer between CPU and GPU, consumes more time than the actual computation.

-### (3.c) Scaling to Larger Scenes or Multiple Scenes
+### (3.c) Scaling Experiment

 - **Extended Code:**
-  For larger-scale experiments—such as processing multiple Landsat scenes or higher-resolution data—the NDVI computation has been extended and adapted in [q3c.py](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/q3c.py).
+  The NDVI computation has been extended and adapted for larger datasets in [q3c.py](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q3/q3c.py).

 - **Performance Observations:**
-  Experiments were conducted using various scaling factors, with the following results:
+  Experiments were conducted using various scaling factors with the following results:

   - **Scaling Factor: 20x**
     - GPU NDVI computation time: **0.188254 seconds**